 6.1.1 The SOAHP aims to increase new supply and as such funding for works to existing affordable rental housing stock will be made only in the most exceptional circumstances.
 Please see guidance below for further information.

 For example we have previously made funding available, for this purpose, to almshouse charities, to ensure that these homes remain in a standard that allows them to remain habitable, where the individual charities do not have access to resources to undertake the work.

-6.2.1 The Agency will usually not to agree to allow the use of recycled grant for the funding of repairs.
-The Agency does not provide funding for works to local authority-owned property.
+6.2.1 Homes England will usually not to agree to allow the use of recycled grant for the funding of repairs. we do not provide funding for works to local authority-owned property.

 6.2 Existing housing stock

 6.2.1 Works to existing rental stock consists of: